vbruchon/track-dev-time-cli/README.md

 - **start**: The timestamp when the pause started.
 - **end**: The timestamp when the pause ended.

-This format allows easy tracking of both the development time and any pauses taken during the session.
-The pauses are tracked separately within the session, making it clear when work was interrupted and when it resumed.
+This structure helps clearly differentiate active development time from pauses, allowing for precise tracking of work and breaks during each session.

 ## Automatic Functionality

-Once the setup is complete, you won’t need to manually run the `track-dev-time start` command.
+Once setup is complete, you won’t need to manually run the track-dev-time start command.
 The tool integrates seamlessly into your existing development workflow.

-Each time you execute the development script (`next dev` or equivalent), **track-dev-time** automatically starts and tracks the session without requiring any additional input from the user.
-When the development server stops, the session is automatically ended and saved.
+Every time you run your development script (like **next dev** or an equivalent command), track-dev-time will automatically start tracking your session—no extra input needed.
+When the development server stops, the session ends and the data is saved automatically.

-You can continue to focus on your development work while **track-dev-time** handles all the time tracking in the background.
+You can focus entirely on coding while **track-dev-time** quietly handles the time tracking in the background.

 ### How Sessions End Automatically

-**track-dev-time** detects the end of a session when your development server stops running.
-This is typically triggered by one of the following:
+**track-dev-time** detects the end of a session when your development server stops.
+This typically happens when:

 - When the process receives a termination signal (`SIGINT`, `SIGTERM`, etc.)
 - When the Node.js process naturally exits (`process.on('exit')`)
 - When the terminal is closed or the dev command is interrupted (`Ctrl+C`)

 The CLI uses these system signals to automatically stop the session and write the final session data to the JSON file.
 This way, you don’t need to manually run `track-dev-time stop`.

-> 💡 If the server is restarted within 15 minutes, the same session can be resumed automatically instead of starting a new one.